jnvilo/yacms/README.md

 -

 Work In Progress
 -----------------

+this is a test.

 Code Documentation:

-Each page is loaded by its won page handler.
+Each page is loaded by its own page handler.

 SinglePage